pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

 ## Data Description

-**Number of Camera Days:** Each row of the record in Speed Camera Violations data represents a "Camera Day".
-A camera on a given "Camera Day" may have multiple violation records.
- It is possible that a camera is not opertational on some days, e.g. school cameras are not operational on weekends.
+**Operational Camera Day:** Each record (or row) in Speed Camera Violations data is for a certain day when a camera is operational.
+It is possible that a camera is not opertational on some days, e.g. school cameras are not operational on weekends. </br>

-**Violations:** Each record (or row) in the Speed Camera Violations dataset represents the number of violations captured by an active camera on a certain date.
+**Violations:** Each record (or row) in the Speed Camera Violations dataset has the number of violations captured by a camera on a particular Operational Camera Day.
+A camera on a given Operational Camera Day may have multiple violations.</br>

-**Violation Date:** Date corresponding to a "Camera Day" for which violations are provided.
-Note that exact time of violation is not provided in the data.
+**Violation Date:** Date corresponding to an Operational Camera Day for which violations are provided.
+Note that exact time of violation is not provided in the data. </br>

-**Camera Location:** Camera location is the location where camera is located; it is specified in terms of Latitude/Longitudes or in State Plane Coordinate System.
+**Camera Location:** Camera location is the location where camera is located; it is specified in terms of Latitude/Longitudes or in State Plane Coordinate System. </br>
 **Safety Zone:** Safety zone is defined as the area in the 1/8th mile radius of a school or park.
-There are only two possible types of Safety Zones: School Zone and Park Zone.
+There are only two possible types of Safety Zones: School Zone and Park Zone. </br>

 ## Trendline for Total Violations